silasjimmy/crazy-eights-in-python/README.md

 	- court cards values 10 each
 	- the rest value their face values

 and the points assigned to the winner.
-Since this game is a two player game (you and the computer) the target points are 100.
+Since this game is a two player game (you and the computer) the target point is 100.

 ## The CLI version

-Currently only the commandline version is available.
+The commandline version of the game lets you play the game in your python console.
+To play make sure you have python 3 installed in your computer by running

+`python3`

+in the command prompt/terminal.
+Exit the python shell by running

+`exit()`

+Then:

+1. Run

+`python3 crazy_eights_cli.py`

+or,

+2. Open the *crazy_eights_cli.py* file using your favorite Python IDE and run the script.

+`NB: There might be some issues with the CLI game because i may have modified some bits during the making of the GUI version.
+Hopefully those errors will be resolved soon.`

 ## The GUI version

-It is under development.
-Run the `crazy_eights_gui.py` file to see the progress.
+If you have played the CLI version we can both agree it isn't much interesting as playing a GUI version of it.
+On that note i have good and bad news (well not that bad actually).
+The good news is that the GUI version is now complete.
+But since its my first public release there may be some bugs which am currently working on.
+Run the *crazy_eights_gui.py* script and enjoy!

 ## About the game's AI

 The game's AI is fair but not simple.
-Play smart and win!
+Think hard of your moves, which will need a bit of arithmetic.
+Play smart and maybe you will have a chance of winning a hand, or even a game!
+Anyway, i hope you enjoy the game and don't forget to improve the AI, if interested also improve the whole program.